CONCERNS WITH SPRAY FOAM?

 As well as restricting the visibility of the timbers, if any defects to the felt occur, instead of being visible internally and causing a leak, this will be held around the timbers, causing them to decay from the top, unseen section.

 Open cell is more breathable, which reduces the likelihood of defects by comparison; however, in the first instance, an assessment should be made by a suitably qualified surveyor.
-There is a minimal amount of detailed guidance, the best we found has been produced by the Property Care Association (PCA) however, the Royal Institution of Chartered Surveyors (RICS) also provides some limited guidance.
+There is a minimal amount of detailed guidance, the best we found has been produced by the Property Care Association (PCA) and the Health and Safety Executive (HSE), however, the Royal Institution of Chartered Surveyors (RICS) also provides some limited guidance.

 The Problem